dautovri/mirrors-china/README.md

-# Repositories in China 🇨🇳
+# Mirrors / Repositories in China 🇨🇳
 How to config the python and scala mirrors